 Beata Piekarska Daly

-Beata Piekarska-Daly is a Polish-born and an Irish-based visual artist, who is environmentally and socially engaged through her multidisciplinary art practices (i.e. painting, environmental installation, video, photography and performance).
+Beata Piekarska-Daly is a Polish-born and an Irish-based visual artist, who is socially and educationally engaged through her multidisciplinary art practices (i.e. painting, environmental installation, video, photography and performance).

-Beata Piekarska-Daly has moved between painting, installation, experimental education and ephemeral installation since she graduated from the multi-media department of the Institute of Fine Arts in Zielona Gora near Poznan, Poland in 1999.
+Beata Piekarska-Daly has moved between painting, installation, experimental education, open- studio workshops and ephemeral installation since she graduated from the multi-media department of the Institute of Fine Arts in Zielona Gora near Poznan, Poland in 1999.
 Her thesis "New Awareness in the Vehicle of Art" was based on the work and practice of Jerzy Grotowski and caused a stir in the Final Exam Panel as just before handing the original work to the jury, Mr Grotowski had passed away.

 «I was born in Silesia in the South/West part of Poland.
 The end of the communist era marked my early life with a journey to my parent 'ancestral' lands.
 We moved to a completely different cultural and physical landscape known to be the geographical centre of Europe.
 It is an open-spaced- area - it’s called Masovia.